Henry Joy McCracken: Early life and influences

-With his younger sister Mary Ann McCracken, he attended David Manson's school in Donegall Street.
-Manson, whose ambition was to banish "drudgery and fear" from children's education, may have been a very considerable influence.

-In his classes David Manson mimicked the social hierarchy with pupils ranked from kings and queens to tenants and subtenants.
-But in contrast to the hierarchy of Crown and landed Ascendancy against which McCracken was later to rebel, Manson's play scheme was entirely meritocratic; involved mutual obligation (as the rent or tribute paid to rank was a certain portion of reading or a spelling lesson, to receive their due the higher ranks were induced to assist the lower, with all accounts settled at a Saturday "parliament"); and was not coerced.
+With his younger sister, Mary Ann McCracken, he attended David Manson's school in Donegall Street.
+Through peer tutoring and play, Manson sought to banish "drudgery and fear" from children's education.
+His arranged his pupils in rank from kings and queens to tenants and subtenants, but in contrast to the hierarchy of Crown and landed Ascendancy against which McCracken was later to rebel, the role play was entirely meritocratic; involved mutual obligation (as the rent or tribute paid to rank was a certain portion of reading or a spelling lesson, to receive their due the higher ranks were induced to assist the lower, with all accounts settled at a Saturday "parliament"); and was not coerced.
 William Drennan noted that the key to the scheme was the "liberty of each to take the quantity [of lessons] agreeable to his inclination".

 In 1788, McCracken and his sister attempted a school of their own: a Sunday morning reading and writing class for the poor.
 Their decision to omit religious instruction and hold the school open to children of all sects proved a provocation.
 They were not long in session before they were visited in the Market House by the Revd William Bristow, Belfast's Anglican vicar and Lord Donegall's sometime nominee as town Sovereign.
-Together with several stick wielding women he put the “young pioneers” to flight.
+Together with several stick-wielding women, he put the “young pioneers” to flight.

 The family's minister at the Third Presbyterian Church in Rosemary Street, Sinclair Kelburn was a strong supporter of the Volunteer movement.
-On the pretext of securing the Kingdom against the French in the American War, the citizens militia or "National Guard" as it was later styled, allowed Presbyterians to arm, drill and convene independently of the Anglican Ascendancy.
+On the pretext of securing the Kingdom against the French in the American War, the citizens' militia or "National Guard" as it was later styled, allowed Presbyterians to arm, drill and convene independently of the Anglican Ascendancy.
 Kelburn preached in his uniform with his musket leaning against the pulpit door, and at Volunteer conventions urged the case for Catholic Emancipation and democratic parliamentary reform.

-Together with his sister Mary Ann, McCracken would go imbibe the radicalism of Tom Paine (of whom their mother was an ardent admirer), William Godwin, and Mary Wollstonecraft.
+Together with his sister, Mary Ann, McCracken would go on imbibe the radicalism of Tom Paine (of whom their mother was an ardent admirer), William Godwin, and Mary Wollstonecraft.
 Brother and sister may also have shared a patriotic enthusiasm for Irish music: following Belfast Harpist Festival in July 1792, the McCracken family hosted Edward Bunting who collected and transcribed the Irish airs.